phase2/particle/README.md

 After cloning and changing into that directory, run this to install dependencies:

     npm install
-    bower install
-    bundle install

-You may have to run that again for updates; so it may be wise to save this: `npm install && bower install && bundler install`. **If you have any problems; this is the first thing to run.**
+You may have to run that again for updates. **If you have any problems; this is the first thing to run.**

 Once everything is installed, start patternlab simply by invoking grunt: